dapr/docs/reference/specs/bindings/eventgrid.md

       dapr.io/port: "80"
 ```

-Then install NGINX ingress controller to your k8s cluster with Helm3 using the annotations
+Then install NGINX ingress controller to your Kubernetes cluster with Helm 3 using the annotations

 ```bash
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/